IBGE Brasil MCP

 Is the description appropriately sized, front-loaded, and free of redundancy?

 The description is well-structured with sections, bullet points, and examples.
-It is concise, front-loaded with purpose, and every sentence adds value.
+It is concise, with every sentence adding value, and front-loads the core purpose.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.